LUMC-BioSemantics/EJP-RD-WP13-FDP-template/README.md

 The second sheet of the template contains metadata of the distributions.
 This is the metadata that describes the distribution of the dataset.
 This includes a link to where the dataset is distributed, and the file type of the dataset.
 ### Column explanation
 #### Title
-The name of the dataset with the language tag.
+The name of the distribution with the language tag.

 `Required`
 #### Dataset Title
 The title of the dataset that is associated with the distribution.

 `Required` `Must be the title of a dataset in the datasets sheet`
+#### Publisher
+ORCID ID of the Organisation or Person responsible for the distribution.
+An ORCID ID can be created at https://orcid.org/.

+`Required` `Must start with "https://orcid.org/"`
 #### Description
 Description of the distribution with the language tag.